 - Geography: The Effect of Location on the Educational Attainment of Indigenous Secondary Students in Queensland, Australia

 #1: Write About Something You Enjoy

 One last note: if you're truly stumped on what to research, pick a topic that will help you in your future major or career.
-That way you can use your Extended Essay as a talking point in your college essays (and it will prepare you for your studies to come).
+That way you can use your Extended Essay as a talking point in your college essays (and it will prepare you for your studies to come too!).

-This is a fine line.
-You need to write about something specific, but not so specific that you can't write 4,000 words on it.
 You can't write about WWII because that would be a book's worth of material.
-You don't want to write about what type of soup prisoners of war received in POW camps because you probably can't come up with 4,000 words on it.
-However, you could possibly write about how the conditions in German POW camps were directly affected by the Nazis successes and failures.
-This may be too obvious of a topic, but you get my point.
+You don't want to write about what type of soup prisoners of war received in POW camps because you probably will be unable to come up with 4,000 words on it.
+However, you could possibly write about how the conditions in German POW camps were directly affected by the Nazis' successes and failures.
+This might be too obvious of a topic, but you get my point.

-If you're really stuck trying to find a not too broad or narrow topic, I recommend trying to brainstorm a topic that uses a comparison.
-Once you begin looking through the list of sample essays below, you may notice that many use comparisons to formulate their research argument.
+If you're really stuck trying to pinpoint a not-too-broad-or-too-narrow topic, I suggest trying to brainstorm a topic that uses a comparison.
+Once you begin looking through the list of sample essays below, you'll notice that many use comparisons to formulate their main arguments.